Russian aircraft carrier Admiral Kuznetsov: 2016–2017 deployment

+The Admiral Kuznetsov's air wing performing battle operations off the coast of Syria.

 On 15 November 2016 — as part of a large-scale engagement — Admiral Kuznetsov launched Su-33 strikes against the positions of terrorist groups Islamic State and Al-Nusra in the provinces of Idlib and Homs in Syria.
 This was the first time the aircraft carrier had ever participated in combat operations.
 The Russian Defence Ministry later reported that at least 30 militants had been killed as a result of those strikes, including three field commanders, among them Abul Baha al-Asfari, leader of Al-Nusra reserve forces in the provinces of Homs and Aleppo.
 Al-Asfari had also planned and led several insurgent attacks on the city of Aleppo.
 The Su-33s reportedly used 500 kg precision-guided munitions.
 On 3 December 2016 an Su-33 crashed into the sea after attempting to land on the carrier.
 The pilot was safely recovered by a search and rescue helicopter.
 Later it was revealed that the arresting gear mechanism had failed to hold the aircraft, and was damaged in the attempt.
 Following this second incident, the air wing was transferred to shore at Khmeimim Air Base near Latakia to continue military operations while the carrier's arresting gear issues were addressed.

 In early January 2017 it was announced that Admiral Kuznetsov and her battlegroup would be ceasing operations in Syria and returning to Russia as part of a scaling back of Russian involvement in the conflict.
 During her deployment off Syria, aircraft from Admiral Kuznetsov carried out 420 combat missions, hitting 1,252 hostile targets.
 On 11 January 2017, Admiral Kuznetsov was conducting live-fire training exercises in the Mediterranean off the coast of Libya.
 The Russian defence ministry announced that on 11 January, Admiral Kuznetsov was visited by Libya's military leader Khalifa Haftar, who had a video conference with Russian defence minister Sergey Shoygu while on board.